 - Type cp /Volumes/MacHD\ -\ Data/Users/[your user name]/Downloads/[Catalina].jpg /Volumes/MacHD/System/Library/Desktop\ Pictures/Catalina.heic

 - Restart your Mac

 - Invalidate the cached image by changing any option in Preferences > Users & Groups > Login Options

 - Now you are all set up, enjoy your new lock screen.

 How to add a message to the login screen

 You might be wondering why would you ever need something like that?
-Well, this is a good way to add a pinch of personalization to your Mac.
-Also, if your Mac ever gets lost (hopefully, this will never happen to you), a locked screen message is a good way to add some contact information.
+Well, this is an excellent way to add a pinch of personalization to your Mac.
+If your Mac ever gets lost (hopefully, this will never happen to you), a locked screen message is a good way to add some contact information.